univention/univention-corporate-server/doc/developer-reference/updater.rst

 Therefore, the updater will include the repositories of a new release in a file called :file:`/etc/apt/sources.list.d/00_ucs_temporary_installation.list` and then do the updates.
-Only at the end of a successful update are the |UCSUCRV|\ s updated.
+Only at the end of a successful update are the |UCSUCRVs|
+updated.

-Additional components can be added as separate repositories using |UCSUCRV|\ s :samp:`repository/online/component/…`, which are described in :ref:`chap-repo-add` and manual.
+Additional components can be added as separate repositories using |UCSUCRVs|
+:samp:`repository/online/component/…`, which are described in :ref:`chap-repo-add` and manual.
 Setting the variable :samp:`…/version` can be used to mark a component as required (for certain UCS versions), which blocks an